Parsely/birding/docs/index.rst

 __ https://github.com/Parsely/birding

+:ref:`topology` describes the problem and how it fits into a topology.
 :ref:`solo` describes how to interact with birding for development, demo, or light usage. :ref:`tour` provides a light introduction to internals.
 :ref:`production` discusses how birding is packaged for production use in an